Code-Institute-Submissions/MarkReddy87-marks-kitchen_AprResub/README.md

 When thinking of potential future features to add to this site the possibilities are almost endless because of the versatility of the Django framework and I have only touched the surface of what it can do.

 I would start with an interactive gallery page which contained up to date images of the reataurant premises, menu contents and of the owner / staff with accompanying profiles.
-This would give the site users a great visual understanding of the restaurant as well a more far personal experience by getting to know the owner and staff without ever having visited the location.
+This would give the site users a great visual understanding of the restaurant as well a more far personal experience by getting to know the owner and staff without ever having visited the restaurant.

-Another feature I would like to add would be a page consisting of a payment system where a user could purchase a voucher for the restaurant which would be automatically sent to their email address and used upon arrival.
+Another feature I would like to add would be a page consisting of a payment system where a user could purchase a voucher for the restaurant which would be automatically sent to their email address and could be used upon arrival.

 ## 5. Typography and color scheme